Whirlwind (EQ) Barbarian Endgame Build Guide

 The Arsenal System allows us to use a specific weapon for every attack skill, with each weapon granting different bonuses.
 We also have what is called the Technique Slot.
 With this, we can use any weapon of our choosing to always reap the benefit from, regardless of which weapon we have equipped.

-For this purpose of this guide, the Polearm Expertise is our main weapon choice.
+For the purpose of this guide, the Polearm Expertise is our main weapon choice.
 This is a great weapon to wield because it enables us to inflict Bleeds with Furious Whirlwind.
 The inherent 15% damage multiplier it gives us is quite nice, and it also has one of the best weapon-based damage Glyphs, Executioner.

-Learn more details and how to unlock this class specification in our full Arsenal System Guide.
+Learn more details and how to unlock this system in our full Barbarian Class Overview.

 Paragon & Glyphs